Zatvobor/ember-couchdb-kit/README.md

 Ready to use as a regular JS assets
 -----------------------------------

-An `ember-couchdb-kit` ships both with compiled js assets and coffee sources.
+An `ember-couchdb-kit` ships with compiled assets which is plased in `dist` directory.
-Compiled assets plased in `dist/**.js` folder.

 Install with bower